nls1729/acme-code/donotdisturb-button@nls1729/README.txt

 Gnome Shell 3.16 removed the ability to set a busy status for notifications.

 This extension only sets status for notifications.
-It does integrate setting of presence with Online Accounts.
+It does not integrate setting of presence with Online Accounts.

 The issue is discussed on the Fedora Desktop List: